hypnopotamus/SkillsMatrix/design/app container and multiple pages.md

 # Multiple Page Micro Frontends

+# Multiple Page Micro Frontends

 ## Elevator Pitch

-In order to align the UI topology with the future security topology and keep the pages' development decoupled the app container (MUI terminology, the outermost portion) will be built to have each page act as a micro front end, each deployed to it's own
+In order to align the UI topology with the future security topology and keep the pages' development decoupled the app container (the outermost portion) will be built to have each page act as a micro front end plugin, each deployed to it's own hosting server

 ## Assumptions